 Dashboards strongly complement the other members of the BI spectrum.
-With graphical gauges analogous to an automobile dashboard and color coded indications as exemplified by traffic lights (red represents an alert condition and yellow a warning) users can quickly identify exception conditions.
+With graphical gauges analogous to an automobile dashboard and color-coded indications as exemplified by traffic lights (red represents an alert condition and yellow a warning), users can quickly identify exception conditions.

-It has often been said that “if you can’t measure it, you can’t manage it.”
-Scorecards and other performance management tools enable you to establish business metrics, update and monitor the results, and communicate these metrics as appropriate so that minor problems can be identified early on and corrective action can be quickly taken.
+It has often been said that if you can’t measure it, you can’t manage it.
+Scorecards and other performance management tools enable you to establish business metrics, update and monitor the results, and communicate these metrics as appropriate so that minor problems can be identified early on and corrective action can be taken quickly.

-Dashboards are frequently used to display performance metrics and can allow users to drill down from the visual image to view the underlying detail.
-Other visualization techniques include slider bars that allow a user to perform what-if analyses to execute tasks like showing potential profit margins increase when maintenance revenues are increased or distribution expenses are reduced.
+Dashboards frequently are used to display performance metrics and can allow users to drill down from the visual image to view the underlying detail.
+Other visualization techniques include slider bars that allow a user to perform what-if analyses to execute such tasks as showing that potential profit margins increase when maintenance revenues are increased or distribution expenses are reduced.

 Distribution and Control

-Business intelligence is not just about tools and their applications; it’s also concerned with distribution and control.
+BI is not just about tools and their applications; it’s also concerned with distribution and control.
 Companies should be able to publish reports to the Web and deliver them to a user’s preferred mobile device.
-However, not every employee should have access to every report or analysis, and administration, monitoring, security, and control are also part of the BI environment.
+However, not every employee should have access to every report or analysis.
+Administration, monitoring, security, and control are also part of the BI environment.
 Furthermore, the use of commercial BI products does not necessarily mean the elimination of spreadsheets.
-Rather, BI can provide controlled linkage of spreadsheets to up to date data while enforcing proper distribution and control.
+Rather, BI can provide controlled linkage of spreadsheets to up-to-date data while enforcing proper distribution and control.
 This way, spreadsheet chaos is no longer an issue, and trying to determine whose spreadsheet is “more correct” is no longer part of every company meeting.
 The ability to locate and search out relevant reports is also part of the BI landscape, as a report is of little value if no one knows it exists or how to find it.

-The importance of data quality is of paramount importance in both operational systems and data warehouses.
-In an operational environment no one wants to ship the wrong order to the wrong address, provide a patient with the wrong medication, or transfer funds to the wrong bank account.
-In a data warehouse environment no one wants to make decisions based on incomplete, incorrect, or inconsistent data.
+Data quality is of paramount importance in both operational systems and data warehouses.
+In an operational environment, no one wants to ship the wrong order to the wrong address, provide a patient with the wrong medication, or transfer funds to the wrong bank account.
+In a data warehouse environment, no one wants to make decisions based on incomplete, incorrect, or inconsistent data.
 The deployment of data quality tools can help ensure that this does not happen.

 By using BI against both operational systems and data warehouses, a company can improve its daily operations and compare current results with historic values to identify trends and head off problems before they become more serious.